MLcanagnoPY/DecisionTrees/README.md

 # DecisionTrees
-Predicting Student Loan Defaults Using Decision Trees Our data set for this assignment contains  2000 rows of student loan data with features like :study field, selective college, loan amount etc. Steps we followed in order to create a decision tree classifier :
+Predicting Student Loan Defaults Using Decision Trees.
+Our data set for this assignment contains  2000 rows of student loan data with features like :study field, selective college, loan amount etc. Steps we followed in order to create a decision tree classifier :

 - Load dataset and perform explanatory data analysis.